-You start by mixing the ingredients in a small bowl to make the chaffle batter.
+You start by mixing the ingredients in a small bowl to make the batter.
 Most recipes are made for the Dash Mini Waffle Maker, but you can use a regular waffle iron.
-Add the ingredients to the waffle maker, then cook let it cook for 4 minutes or until crispy if using a different waffle iron.
-If using the Dash Mini Maker you will generall make two chaffles per recipe, but make sure to check the number of servings in each recipe as it may vary.
+Add the ingredients to the waffle maker then cook for 4 minutes or until crispy if using a different waffle iron.
+If using the Dash Mini Maker you will generally make two per recipe, but make sure to check the number of servings in each recipe as it may vary.

 What is the Nutritional Value?

 The nutritional value of a keto low carb chaffle will vary depending on the ingredients used.
 In my recipes, I include the nutritional information at the bottom of each recipe card.

 Can you taste the cheese in a sweet chaffle?